MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 - Microsoft 365 E5 (M365 E5/A5/G5)
 - Microsoft 365 E5/A5/G5 Security

-Acquire your licenses from the Microsoft 365 admin center or use the Cloud Solution Partner (CSP) licensing model.
+Acquire your licenses directly via the [Microsoft 365 portal](https://www.microsoft.com/cloud-platform/enterprise-mobility-security-pricing) or use the Cloud Solution Partner (CSP) licensing model

 Defender for Identity also supports standalone licenses.

-For more information, see Licensing and privacy. <!--link-->
+For more information, see [Licensing and privacy](/defender-for-identity/technical-faq#licensing-and-privacy).

 ## Required permissions